abreksa4/oui.sh/README.md

 MACs can be formatted as either "xx:xx:xx:xx:xx:xx" or "xx-xx-xx-xx-xx-xx".

-The MAC is cut to the first 8 characters, then we search the formtated list of MAC vendors with that string.
+The MAC is cut to the first 8 characters, then we search the formated list of MAC vendors with that string.